datguysham/dedpepes_awaken/README.md

 Images were downloaded from the official github (https://github.com/DedPepes/CursedDedPepes/tree/main/images) and the colors were individually inverted from the original negative image.

-In the spirit of cc0, the Ded Pepes Awaken collection will have the similar license for usage, and will be made available on inscribenow.io, at the limit of 3 mints per transaction.
+In the spirit of cc0, the Ded Pepes Awaken collection will have the similar license for usage, and was made available on inscribenow.io https://fractal.inscribenow.io/collections/69bd65c3aefcf514

 The assets to be minted are here: https://github.com/datguysham/dedpepes_awaken/tree/Assets